 The bomb was planted by henchmen working for Colombian drug lord Pablo Escobar.
 The intended target was presidential candidate Cesar Gaviria.
 Gaviria wasn’t on the flight, though, and he did indeed go on to become the president of Colombia.
 Escobar, on the other hand, was killed by the Colombian National Police several years later.

-The incident was all over the news, giving the word “Avianca” — an acronym for Aerovías Nacionales de Colombia S.A.
-(National Airways of Colombia) — quite a bit of exposure.
+The incident was all over the news, giving the word “Avianca” — an acronym for Aerovías del Continente Americano (translation: Airways of the American Continent) — quite a bit of exposure.
 This is what led to Avianca being used as a girl name on nearly 20 birth certificates in the U.S. the following year.

 If Avianca Bohm keeps her crown and makes it to Miss Universe, I hope they skip all the questions about world peace and just ask her about her name.
 (Are you listening, Donald Trump?)